smh997/Community-Detection/evaluations/README.md

 # Evaluations
-Our evaluations' results of the implementation
+Our evaluations' codes and results of the implementation